bbbtttiii/Hyperlocal/README.md

 ## Features

-After creating an account, the user can make a new report as well as view their previous observations.
+After creating an account, you can create new observations, edit or delete your entries, and view reports from all users.

 ## Built With